Linus4/eldritchinstinct/main.typ

 *Respect*: does the NPC personally respect the PCs?\
 *Leverage*: do the PCs present anything that forces the NPC's hand?

-Most social encounters can be resolved by critical thinking.
+Social encounters can usually be resolved by critical thinking.
 Sometimes, however, the NPC's reaction is unclear.
 In this case, the Warden makes another reaction roll and applies a modifier between -4 and +4 to the result, based on the four factors.

 The NPC agrees if the result is 'kind' or 'helpful' (9+).
 If the result is 'curious' (6-8), the NPC can still be convinced given some time or a better offer considering the four factors, but if the result is 'wary' (3-5), it takes a lot more for the NPC to agree.